Vestas passes 1GW mark for wind orders in Australia in 2018, with 184MW WA project

-“The State Government remains committed to ensuring a transition to a renewable energy future at the lowest cost possible to WA taxpayers.
+“The state government remains committed to ensuring a transition to a renewable energy future at the lowest cost possible to WA taxpayers.

 “By developing renewables projects, we are demonstrating our commitment to ensuring our State meets its 2020 Large-scale Renewable Energy Target obligations.”

-“After the Warradarge Wind Farm comes online, Vestas will have an installed base of 561 megawatt in WA, expanding our service footprint and capability to support future projects in the State.”
+“After the Warradarge Wind Farm comes online, Vestas will have an installed base of 561MW in Western Australia, expanding our service footprint and capability to support future projects in the state.”

 Bright Energy Investments (BEI) is a joint venture between state-owned gen-tailer Synergy, global infrastructure fund DIF and super fund Cbus.

 The group’s general manager of investments, Tom Frood, said the “high calibre of the parties involved” and the appointment of Vestas would ensure that wind farm was delivered on-schedule.

 “Synergy has a strong history in Western Australian solar and wind assets, and is committed to increasing its renewable energy portfolio, and Vestas’ rich industry expertise and proven track record will ensure that the first power generation is on track for 2020”.